Developer Guide

 The following command results in the specified expenditure of the particular index to be edited within the

-field at which the user would like to edit (NAME
+field at which the user would like to edit (NAME, PRICE, TAG).

 Only when the index is valid (within the range of existing expenditures), and the user provides at least one field to be edited, does the command execute successfully.